jerzykopinski/DiD-Trade/README.md

 5. **Cleaning & Structuring**
    Data is cleaned and filtered using `dplyr`, `tidyr`, and `stringr` to ensure consistency and prepare it for econometric analysis.

+## 2. Sourcing The Data

+Due to the large size of the full trade database (over 650 million records), data is not processed all at once.
+Instead, subsets are extracted on demand for specific econometric analyses.
+This modular approach ensures efficient computation and memory usage.

+For example, when analyzing monthly intra-EU trade flows, only the relevant subset of data is pulled from the full database, cleaned, and saved as a dedicated `.dta` file containing only the necessary observations.

+### Monthly Data

+Monthly data is extracted from segmented `.parquet` files, each representing a specific year.
+These files are grouped by:
+- Reporting country (`DECLARANT_ISO`)
+- Partner country (`PARTNER_ISO`)
+- Trade flow direction (`FLOW`)
+- Month (`PERIOD`)
+- Product (`HS CODE`)

+The data is aggregated to produce a panel of monthly bilateral trade values.
+This panel is then saved in both `.parquet` and `.dta` formats for use in STATA-based econometric models.

+### Yearly Data

+For broader analyses, such as long-term trends or yearly comparisons, the same segmented files are aggregated by year.
+The process involves:
+- Summing trade values across all months within each year
+- Grouping by country pairs and trade flow
+- Exporting the results as yearly `.dta` files

+This structure allows flexible access to both high-frequency (monthly) and low-frequency (yearly) trade data.